 But ecotourism with its snorkelers and rain forest explorers accounts for only 20 percent of international travel, according to the World Tourism Organization.
-Agardy says that, to generate significant funding for coastal conservation and marine management, the mass tourism dollars of sunbathers and pina colada sippers must be tapped.
+Agardy says that, to generate significant funding for coastal conservation and marine management, the mass of tourism dollars must be tapped more effectivley.
 This could be achieved by creating flexible mechanisms that include direct payments, offset markets and payments for ecosystem services.